NickDJM/accessible-menu/docs/api/top-link-disclosure-menu.md

 TopLinkDisclosureMenu._validate();
 ```

-The validation method will call [BaseMenu's validation method](./base-menu#method--validate) as well as validate the optionalKeySupport property and the submenuSubtoggleSelector value.
+The validation method will call [BaseMenu's validation method](./base-menu#method--validate) as well as validate the optionalKeySupport property and the submenuSubtogglesSelector value.

 ### _handleClick <badge type="warning" text="protected" /> {#method--handleclick}